alwaysintreble/.github/README.md

 # github-practice
-practicing getting familiar with git/github shit
+practicing getting familiar with git/github and general templating